If you are accused of committing a criminal offence, whether you have been charged or are being investigated, our lawyers can help you.

 A few times a year (depending on where you live), a jury panel will be selected by the Sheriff's Office.
-A few hundred people, whose names have been randomly drawn from a from the most recent enumeration lists obtained from the Ontario Property Assessment Corporation, will be required to come to Court for jury selection.
+A few hundred people, whose names have been randomly drawn from the most recent enumeration lists obtained from the Ontario Property Assessment Corporation, will be required to come to Court for jury selection.

 Both the Crown Attorney and the Defence Counsel will be provided with a list of potential jurors before jury selection day.
 The information on the list is limited.
 For each potential juror the list will include their name, age, address and occupation.
 Based on that information, and on how the potential juror acts in the courtroom on jury selection day, the Crown and the Defence counsel must decide whether the juror is acceptable to them.

 Either side can disqualify an unlimited number of jurors if they can convince the Judge that there is a good reason for doing so (but with so little information about a juror and no opportunity to question the juror or investigate them, it is difficult to be sure that the Judge could be convinced that your reason is good enough).

 At trial, the Crown will present its case through witnesses.
 There should be no surprises for the defence since the Crown has an obligation to disclose all of its evidence.
 The defence may have also have been able to cross-examine the Crown's witnesses at a preliminary inquiry.